Ideas for consideration

 Explanations:

-If the intention is to care for everyone (myself and others), this greatly increases odds that the issue can be resolved peacefully over the long, even if they are some bumps along the way.
+If the intention of the individuals is to care for everyone (myself and others), this greatly increases odds that the issue can be resolved peacefully over the long, even if they are some bumps along the way.

 --- What I say is as important as how I say it.